 - Closed-toed shoes are always worn.
 Scouts and Scouters may wear shower shoes/water shoes/sandals inside the shower house and waterfront area only.
-Scouts and Scouters wear closed-toed shoes as they travel to those locations. - Fireworks are prohibited. - Adults who wish to bring their own firearms for use at the shooting ranges must obtain written permission from the Shooting Sports Director at least one week in advance.
-All firearms are stored on the shooting range under the direct supervision of the Shooting Sports Director. - Alcohol is prohibited. - Tobacco products are used only in designated areas.
+Scouts and Scouters wear closed-toed shoes as they travel to those locations. - Fireworks are prohibited. - Alcohol is prohibited. - Tobacco products are used only in designated areas.